wso2/docs-choreo-dev/en/developer-docs/docs/choreo-concepts/ci-cd.md

 - Pushes the container image to a container registry.
 In the cloud data plane, Choreo pushes the image to a Choreo-managed registry.
 If it is a private data plane organization, Choreo pushes the image to a registry that you own.
 - Updates service endpoints and API specifications from the provided repository if applicable.

-In addition to these steps, some buildpacks support integrating unit tests into the build pipeline.
+In addition to these steps, some build presets support integrating unit tests into the build pipeline.
 For more details, see [Integrate Unit Tests into the Build Pipeline](../develop-components/integrate-unit-tests-into-the-build-pipeline.md).

 ### Repeatable builds